 1. Glandular Features (Sicca)

 Sicca / dryness is present in the vast majority of diagnosed patients.
+However, 20%, and possibly more, do not have sicca when they first present (2).
 Even when sicca symptoms predominate, there is much more going on under the surface.

 The actual prevalence of clinically apparent sicca is unclear because Sjogren’s is rarely diagnosed in the early stages of disease.